ember-learn/guides-source/guides/release/models/customizing-adapters.md

 }
 ```

-If you have one model that has exceptional rules for communicating
-with its backend than the others you can create a Model specific
+If there is a model that does not follow the backend's typical conventions, you
+can create an adapter that is specific to that model.
+The model-specific adapter
+will override the rules in the `application` adapter.

-Adapter by running the command `ember generate adapter adapter-name`.
+To create a model-specific adapter, run the command `ember generate adapter <model-name>`.
+For example, suppose there is a `post` model that needs to talk to the `v1` API
-For example, running `ember generate adapter post` will create the
+in the backend.
+We can run `ember generate adapter post` to create the adapter,
-following file:
+then specify the `post` adapter's namespace:

 ```javascript {data-filename=app/adapters/post.js}
 import JSONAPIAdapter from '@ember-data/adapter/json-api';